lart-bangor/research-assistant/docs/source/users/research-task-lsbqe.rst

       The feature “club_show_codeswitching” is set to “true” by default

-To exclude the code-switching question from your version of the LSBQe, simply change the value to :py:mod:`“false”` **(see Figure ///)**
+To exclude the code-switching question from your version of the LSBQe, simply change the value to :py:mod:`false` **(see Figure ///)**

 .. figure:: figures/raw-code-switch-false.png
       :width: 400